fossasia/open-event-attendee-android/README.md

 Please find info about the set up of the Android app in your development environment.

-### Sample App

-A sample app for testing purposes is automatically built after commits in the repository.
-Please download and test the app that is using the code from the dev branch [here](https://github.com/fossasia/open-event-android/blob/apk/app-release-unsigned.apk) and the code from the master branch [here](https://github.com/fossasia/open-event-android/blob/apk/open-event-master-app-release-unsigned.apk).

 ### Libraries used and their documentation

 - Retrofit [Docs](http://square.github.io/retrofit/2.x/retrofit/)